mclaudio76/spring-multitenancy-db/README.md

 ```

+Here, it's important to note that in this example I choose to hardcode (for sake of semplicity) the list of available datasources.
+Generally speaking, nothing prevents you to load dinamically a list of available datasource from some kind of support (an XML file, a Properties file or even a database table)
+and use it dinamically in the code.

 ### ProductService

-Finally, we can define a simple @Service class to perform actual db save:
+Finally, we can define a simple @Service class to perform actual db operation.

 ```
 @Service